mind-inria/hidimstat/docs/src/glossary_and_notations.rst

         of that feature given all other features, and measuring the performance drop triggered by this perturbation.

+    CluDL
+    Clustered Desparsified Lasso
+        Clustered Desparsified Lasso (CluDL) is an extension of the Desparsified Lasso to clusters of features.
+It aims at overcoming the limitations of the Desparsified Lasso when the number of features is large and the correlations between them are strong.

+    D0CRT
+    Distilled Conditional Randomization Testing
+        Distilled Conditional Randomization Testing (dCRT) is a method for feature selection based on conditional independence testing, which uses a distillation step to reduce computational cost.

+    EnCluDL
+    Ensemble Clustered Desparsified Lasso
+        Ensemble Clustered Desparsified Lasso (EnCluDL) is an extension of the Clustered Desparsified Lasso that combines multiple clusterings to de-randomize the procedure and improve robustness.

     FDP
     False Discovery Proportion